tungnx-teko/payment-sdk-doc/README-iOS.md

   <img src="https://i.imgur.com/6PDyS71.png" width="100" />
 </p>

-We need to create a `PaymentRequest` object and then pass to `PaymentActivity` or `PaymentViewController`.
+We need to create a `PaymentRequest` object and then pass to `PaymentViewController`.

 > **Note:** Even when you use PaymentSDK, it's still needed to set config for PaymentGateway.